IQL-course/IQL-Research-Project-21-22/README.md

 # The optimality of word lengths
 ## Theoretical foundations and an empirical study

-This is the supporting repository of the article https://arxiv.org/abs/2208.10384.
+This is the supporting repository of the article https://arxiv.org/abs/2208.10384, that is the product of the research project of the master level course _Introduction to Quantitative Linguistics_ (_IQL_) at Universitat Politècnica de Catalunya (spring semester, 2022).

 ### Authors